svenkubiak/jBCrypt/README.md

 The code is unchanged from the original jBCrypt 0.4, however:

-- The classes have been moved to a java package to avoid pollution of the global namespace. *org.mindrot* was chosen to reflect their original origin.
-- The JBCrypt class javadoc has been changed to version 0.4.
+- The JBCrypt class JavaDoc has been changed to version 0.4.
 The official package incorrectly contains 0.2 as the stated version.
+- Current version 0.4.0 matches the original JBCryptm 0.4 version
 - A pom.xml file has been added for use with Maven
-- Unit tests are automaticly executed by travis-ci.org
+- Unit tests are automatically executed by travis-ci.org
 - Sources a compiled against Java 1.8

 ## Maven setup